Life in China gets easier and easier and much of this new-found convenience has to do with the apps on your smartphones.

-If you’re planning to be in China for a longer period of time, than WeChat is essential.
-And if you’re living here, then get your bank account set up and then link it to the wallet function within WeChat.
+If you’re planning to be in China for a longer period of time, WeChat is essential.
+And if you’re living here, get your bank account set up and then link it to the wallet function within WeChat.
 More and more things can be paid for by this app making cash seem obsolete.

 02 of 08

 This great app is available for Beijing, Shanghai, Guangzhou, Suzhou and Shenzhen – and you don’t need multiple apps, you can change the city within the app.
 This is great for figuring out where to eat and drink as well as other venues like “swimming pool” or “antique market”.
 The listing gives you a function to show the taxi driver in Chinese so you won’t be stumped once you sit down in a cab.